roitberg-group/lammps-ani/README.md

 docker run --gpus all -it ghcr.io/roitberg-group/lammps-ani:master
 # Go to the water example directory
 cd /lammps-ani/examples/water/
-# Run the benchmark script (Note: For this container, Kokkos is only available for A100 GPUs)
+# Run a simulation (Note: For this pre-built container, Kokkos only works for A100 GPUs)
-bash benchmark.sh
+bash run.sh
 ```

 ### Submit Singularity Slurm Job